Complete Recipe Schema Markup Guide 2026: Real Implementation Example

 5. Fake or Inflated Ratings

-This is a fast track to a manual penalty.
-Only include aggregateRating if you have legitimate user reviews.
+This is a fast track to a manual action penalty.
+Only include aggregateRating if you have a legitimate user review system.
 Google can detect:

-Your schema must match your visible page content.
-If the schema says "30 minutes" but the page says "45 minutes," Google considers this misleading markup and won't show rich results.
+Your schema must match your visible page content exactly.
+If schema says "30 minutes" but the page says "45 minutes," Google classifies this as misleading markup and suppresses rich results for the entire domain over time — not just the individual page.

 Testing and Validation Tools

 Never publish recipe schema without testing it first.
-Here are the essential validation tools:
+These are the four essential validation tools:

 1. Google Rich Results Test